Nickel and Cobalt Superalloys Sample Preparation

 Note: Glyceregia and aqua regia are stainless steel etchants and should not lead a Ni-base workflow — Glyceregia is the canonical austenitic-stainless general etch and aqua regia is for noble metals.
 They occasionally work on Ni alloys but Marble's gives cleaner contrast on the same samples.
 Similarly, 10% oxalic at 6 V is the austenitic-stainless sensitization etch (ASTM A262 Practice A), not a γ′ etch — for γ′ imaging, use the 5% chromic electrolytic above.

-Etching solutions and reagents for nickel alloys.
-Common etchants include Glyceregia, Aqua Regia, Kalling's No. 2, and electrolytic solutions.
+Etching solutions and reagents for nickel and cobalt superalloys.
+Common etchants include Marble's reagent, Modified Kalling's (Kalling's No. 2), Murakami's, and electrolytic chromic acid.
 Etching time typically ranges from 5-60 seconds depending on the etchant and alloy composition.

 Etching Procedure